TheNesko/TheNesko/README.md

 👋 Hi, I’m @TheNesko
-I’m interested in developing apps and game
+I’m interested in developing apps and games
-I’m currently learning Python and Flutter along side with GDscript
+I’m currently learning Python and making small games in godot My main programing language is GDscript

 My code may still be buggy, but practice makes perfect, right?